 Where can it take me?

 A range of enrichment opportunities are available.
-In the past academic year trips have included a number of university visits, a tour of the Freud Museum and a trip to Krakow, Poland.
+Trips have included a number of university visits, a tour of the Freud museum and a trip to Krakow, Poland.

-Psychology combines very well with Sociology, Philosophy, Religious Studies, History, Communication & Culture and Biology.
+Psychology combines very well with Sociology, Biology, Criminology, Health & Social Care, Philosophy, Religious Studies, and Law.